niklasramo/popo.js/README.md

     // container.overflow.top
     // container.overflow.bottom

-    // As an example let's adjust the final left and top values target.position.top += 10;
+    // For demonstration let's adjust the final left and top values target.position.top += 10;
     target.position.left -= 800;

   },

   // This callback function is called right after the final position
-  // is set (set method) or returned (get method)
+  // is set (with set method) or returned (with get method)
   onAfterExec: function (target, base, container) {

     // Note that you have to define a container element in options